alec0322/Itinero/README.md

 pip install django psycopg2-binary
 ```
 ### Step 4: Edit the Setting.py file
--In backend/django/itinero directory edit the line in Settings.py file and add your password to the field.
+-In backend/django/itinero directory edit the line in the Settings.py file and add your password to the field.
 ```
 DATABASES = {
     'default': {